nitthilan/starter-academic/content/ai_resource.md

 	- Transformers for 3d model - [Perspective Transformer Nets](https://papers.nips.cc/paper/6206-perspective-transformer-nets-learning-single-view-3d-object-reconstruction-without-3d-supervision.pdf), [Set Transformer](http://proceedings.mlr.press/v97/lee19d/lee19d.pdf), [Spatial Transformer for 3D Point Clouds](https://arxiv.org/pdf/1906.10887.pdf)
 - Active learning for 3d object reconstruction
 - Structure from motion using deep learning: [Turntable](https://www.robots.ox.ac.uk/~vgg/publications/1998/Fitzgibbon98a/fitzgibbon98a.pdf)
+	- Can NeRF be modeled to run without the camera parameters?
+Since we are modelling the neural network as a funtioin of x,y,z can we learn using SGD the model without the camera parameters?
+	- Fix one camera position.
+Model the 3D model as function of relative camera parrameter.
+Try minimising the error of images while we learn the error from different projections

 ###### Significant Areas
 - Bayesian Optimzation based GAN latent variable search